 And as for prevention?
 Obviously, if you’re the organization responsible for protecting this data, you need to implement proper firewalls and other system security measures, as well as ensure that IT professionals are consistently monitoring each and every data-holding system to guarantee its security.
 You should also be well-versed in privacy standards related to the data you’re storing.
 Many privacy regulations—the far-reaching General Data Protection Regulation among them—have strict stipulations as to how long and for what reasons older data is supposed to be stored.
 And if you’re a data-holder, hold the organizations that might possess your personal information to a high standard for protecting it.

-In a way, a non-phishing-related attack like this one makes a helpful point about cyber security: hacks are not always the result of a blatantly obvious, easily pinpointed attacks, an email virus that spreads like wildfire and infects an entire system.
+In a way, a non-phishing-related attack like the Orbitz Data Breach makes a helpful point about cyber security: hacks are not always the result of a blatantly obvious, easily pinpointed attacks, an email virus that spreads like wildfire and infects an entire system.
 Sometimes they fly so under the radar that they’re not even discovered for a year, or two, or three afterward.
 This ought to spur us on to even greater awareness, even more caution, even sharper and better enforced training programs.
 After all—these things can happen when we least expect them, and without us even realizing…until it’s too late.
 And, evidently, the cost can be deadly.

 GDPR compliance training from GLS focuses on these areas so learners will be able to:

 Explain key processes needed to protect personal data

 Describe the responsibilities of an individual within the organization under GDPR